RTEMS/rtems-docs/eng/coding-conventions.rst

 Coding Conventions
 ******************

 The style of RTEMS is generally consistent in the core areas.
-This page attempts to capture generally accepted practices.
-When in doubt, consult the code around you or look in cpukit/rtems.
+This section attempts to capture generally accepted practices.
+When in doubt, consult the code around you, look in the RTEMS sources in the directories :file:`cpukit/include/rtems/score` and :file:`cpukit/score`, or ask on the :r:list:`devel`.
-See the sister page `Doxygen Recommendations <https://devel.rtems.org/wiki/Developer/Coding/Doxygen>`_. for examples that illustrate style rules and Doxygen usage.

 Source Documentation
 --------------------